Home

 Barbara-Jo's Books to Cooks:

-Barbara-jo McIntosh now has two great little bookstores devoted to the culinary arts.
-Her satellite store is in the Net Loft at Vancouver's Granville Island, and her main store has moved to West 2nd Avenue in a block that is swiftly becoming a great food street in the city.
-The stores have a wide-ranging selection, and if you can't find it on her shelves, she'll do her best to find it for you from anywhere around the world.
-The new store also features a beautiful kitchen built right into the bookshop, and offers cooking classes and book-signing sessions with local and visiting authors.
+Barbara-jo McIntosh's bookstore is totally devoted to the culinary arts.
+The shop is on Vancouver's West 2nd Avenue in a block that is swiftly becoming a great food street in the city.
+There is a wide-ranging selection, and if you can't find it on her shelves, she'll do her best to find it for you from anywhere around the world.
+There is also a beautiful kitchen built right into the bookshop, where Barbara-jo offers cooking classes and book-signing sessions with local and visiting authors.

 www.bookstocooks.com